HIMANSHUMISHRA389/Farfetch/README.md

 # Farfetch.com-Clone

-Hello Everyone, my name is Raj kumar mahto and I would like to share my one of the fully functional and fully responsive E-Commerce website, this time Masai School give me the Farfetch website to clone as a part of our construct week, and yes, this is a replicate of the Farfetch Website.
+Hello Everyone, my name is Manish Verma and I would like to share my one of the fully functional and fully responsive E-Commerce website, this time Masai School give me the Farfetch website to clone as a part of our construct week, and yes, this is a replicate of the Farfetch Website.

 This was a group project executed within a 5 days of span.